jyn514/jyn514.github.io/content/2019-11-26-building-docs.rs.md

 ## Acknowledgments

-Thank you so much to Pietro and QuietMisdreavus for helping me get started with the project!
+Thank you so much to Emily and QuietMisdreavus for helping me get started with the project!
 My favorite part of working on docs.rs is giving and receiving feedback from my friends.